The WebRTC logo in front of a gradient purple to blue background.

 What Is WebRTC?

 WebRTC is a free, open framework for the web that enables the real-time communication (RTC) its name promises to deliver.
-As a combination of standards, protocols, and JavaScript APIs, WebRTC leverages peer-to-peer connections between browsers to support a near-simultaneous exchange of data — without requiring third-party software or plug-ins.
+As a combination of standards, protocols, and JavaScript APIs, it leverages peer-to-peer connections between browsers.
+This supports a near-simultaneous exchange of data without requiring third-party software or plug-ins.

 In other words, WebRTC allows users to initiate click-to-start video chats from their browsers and exchange information quickly enough to replicate in-person interactions.
 This supports interactive live streaming between individuals, as well as browser-to-browser communication through a set of standard protocols.